adrawerofthings/all-tactics/README.md

-# #AllTactics Guides for Social Distancing
+# #AllTactics Guide to Social Distancing Others

 *All Tactics for convincing people to take the coronavirus pandemic seriously are good tactics, especially if they are delivered with care, compassion &amp; humor 💫*